echoesactiii/docker-whmcs/README.md

 #### PHP Errors

 By default, PHP errors are logged but not displayed to the end user in the browser.
-To change this default, you can set `ERRORS` environment variable to `true`.
+To change this default, you can set the `ERRORS` environment variable to `true`.

 Syntax: `-e 'ERRORS=true'`

+#### PHP Timezone

+PHP requires a timezone to be set explicitly, so we pass this in using the `PHPTZ` environment variable.
+If this is not specified, it will be defaulted to `Europe/London`.

+Syntax: `-e 'PHPTZ=America/New_York'`

 #### Container Linking and Templating